jimivdw/grunt-mutation-testing/README.md

 - Improved reporting.

 ## Planned for the next release
-- Mutate a temporary copy of the code, rather than the original files;
-- Fixed this project's unit tests on Windows.
+- Better (HTML) reporting.

 ## Planned for the future
-- Better (HTML) reporting;
 - Performance improvements (mainly for Karma);
 - Improve documentation;
-- Perform mutations on AST nodes rather than source file locations;
 - Karma:
   - Auto-detecting which unit test file belongs to which source code file(s);
   - Cleaner way of dealing with infinite loops introduced by mutating the code.
 - Mocha:
   - Better way of inferring which files should be copied to the temporary location;
   - Deal with infinite loops introduced by mutations.
+- Perform mutations on AST nodes rather than source file locations;
-- Some code refactoring;
+- Some more code refactoring;
 - Splitting the project into separate modules for grunt, mutations, karma, and mocha.